lengfeld/subpatch/website/exp/design.md

 ## Design decisions

+While developing subpatch, the following design decisions were taken.
 The requirement list still gives a lot of freedom for the implementation.
-Therefore I document and explain the chosen decisions here, while developing subpatch.
+Therefore the chosen decisions are documented and explained here.

 (**DD1**): written in python3 (but open for a port to another language later if successful)

 * [+] faster iteration speed
-* [+] easier deployment/install of users. python runs everywhere.
+* [+] easier deployment/install for users of subpatch. python runs everywhere.
 * [+] programming language that I know really good and written a lot of code already.